 KAYAK, Momondo and SkyScanner

-Find cheap flights on Secret Flying, which posts links to third-party sites offering plane trips at discounted rates.
-The site promises that you can save up to 80 percent on flights around the world, without paying any signup or membership fees.
+Secret Flying posts links to third-party sites offering plane trips at often steep discounts.
+It also claims that you can save up to 80 percent on flights around the world, and doesn’t require any signup or membership fees.

 The Flight Deal